Should You Negotiate or Go to Trial in a Criminal Case?

 Posted by Ronald D. HeddingApr 29, 2022

 So, they start to try to decide exactly what they should do.
 Obviously, in my opinion, that's a bit of a process.
-The primary contact you want to talk with about whether or not you go to try it is your criminal defense attorney.
+The primary contact you want to talk with about whether or not you go to trial is your criminal defense attorney.

 Negotiate or Go to Trial in a Criminal Case